Cristiano Ronaldo: Business ventures

 Ronaldo opened a fashion boutique under the name CR7 (his initials and shirt number) on the island of Madeira in 2006 and opened a second in Lisbon in 2008.
 In partnership with Scandinavian manufacturer JBS Textile Group and the New York fashion designer Richard Chai, Ronaldo co-designed a range of underwear and sock line, released in November 2013.
 He expanded his CR7 fashion brand by launching a line of premium shirts and shoes in July 2014.

 In September 2015, Ronaldo released his own fragrance, "Legacy", in a partnership with Eden Parfums.
 Since 26 October 2023, the new owners of Medialivre (Correio da Manhã, Record and Jornal de Negócios publisher) are a group of investors that include Cristiano Ronaldo through Portuguese company Expressão Livre.
 In December 2011, he launched an iPhone game called Heads Up with Cristiano, created by developer RockLive, and in December 2013, he launched Viva Ronaldo, a dedicated social networking website and app.

+On 26 February 2026, Ronaldo acquired a 25% ownership stake in Spanish club UD Almería as part of his investment activities through CR7 Sports Investments, a subsidiary of CR7 S.A.

+Ronaldo is the co-owner of AI-powered football training and entertainment facilities named Footlab.

 Media

 Ronaldo's autobiography, titled Moments, was published in 2007.
 His sponsor Castrol produced the television film Ronaldo: Tested to the Limit, in which he was physically and mentally tested in several areas; his physical performance was subject to scrutiny by world media upon the film's release in September 2011.
 Cristiano Ronaldo: The World at His Feet, a documentary narrated by actor Benedict Cumberbatch, was released via Vimeo in June 2014.
 A documentary film directed by Anthony Wonke about his life and career, titled Ronaldo, was released on 9 November 2015.
 He appears as a playable character in the 2025 fighting game Fatal Fury: City of the Wolves.
+In December 2025, it was confirmed that he will participate in the film Fast X: Part 2, from the Fast & Furious franchise.